kclowes/drank_app/README.md

 ===
 https://www.pivotaltracker.com/n/projects/1068106

-Setup==
+Setup
+===

 1. Bundle install

 2. Create databases for development and testing: Run '$rake db:create db:migrate' to create the development database and run the migrations.
-You will also need to run '$RAILS_ENV db:create db:migrate' to setup your testing database.
+You will also need to run '$RAILS_ENV=test db:migrate' to setup your testing database.

 3. Testing suite is RSpec.